Bringing you the latest news & resources in eye health

 People who have had laser eye surgery at a younger age may find their vision changing when they hit their early to mid-40s.
 It’s important to note that this is not because the laser eye surgery is ‘wearing off’.

-Rather, it’s due to age-related long-sightedness (presbyopia).
+Rather, it’s due to age-related loss of your ability to zoom in on close objects (presbyopia).
 This is where the eye’s lens, which is normally soft and flexible, starts to become stiff and rigid and reduces your ability to focus on near objects (e.g. for reading).

 In other words, people who have had laser eye surgery early on often find that they require reading glasses as they enter their 40s.